mskcc/forte/docs/output.md

 `*.expanded_agfusion_transcripts.tsv` file is available for manual review of all possible frame status's across all transcript combinations for a select list of clinical genes within `assests/clinical_genes.txt`.

 [FusionAnnotator.py from the oncokb-annotator](https://github.com/oncokb/oncokb-annotator/blob/master/FusionAnnotator.py) is also run and added to the final cff file.

+The final annotated fusions are produced from a combination of [iAnnotateSV] (https://github.com/rhshah/iAnnotateSV/tree/msk-target) and custom scripts.
+This includes a note and standard annotation for clinical reports.

 ### Splicing